 When choosing a convertible car seat for a toddler, there are several features to consider:

-5-point harness: Look for a seat that has a 5-point harness, which will provide maximum safety for your toddler.
+5-point harness: Look for a seat that features a 5-point harness, which provides maximum safety for your toddler.

-Side-impact protection: Look for a seat that has side-impact protection, which will provide extra protection for your toddler’s head and torso in the event of a side-impact collision.
+Side-impact protection: Look for a seat that features side-impact protection, which provides extra protection for your toddler’s head and torso in the event of a side-impact collision.

-No-rethread harness: Look for a seat that has a no-rethread harness, which will make adjusting the harness height as your toddler grows easier and more convenient.
+No-rethread harness: Look for a seat that features a no-rethread harness, which makes adjusting the harness height as your toddler grows easier and more convenient.

 Removable and machine-washable cover: Look for a seat that has a removable and machine-washable cover, as this will make cleaning the seat much easier.

-Harness adjustment: Look for a seat that allows you to adjust the harness as the child grows, this will ensure that the seat will be comfortable for your toddler and will provide the necessary safety.
+Harness adjustment: Look for a seat that allows you to adjust the harness as the child grows.
+This will ensure that the seat is comfortable for your toddler and provides the necessary safety.

 Features for Mom and Dad